 Public Affairs Committee

-Larry Kidwell, CIPFA
+Larry Kidwell, CIPMA

-The Public Affairs Committee is responsible for reviewing and recommending NAIPFA positions on policy matters, acting as liaison with TBMA, MSRB, GFOA, SEC, IRS, and other regulatory and governmental entities related to public finance policy, providing testimony when appropriate on industry-wide issues, and facilitating the involvement of the association on issues of industry-wide concern.
+The Public Affairs Committee is responsible for reviewing and recommending NAMA positions on policy matters, acting as liaison with TBMA, MSRB, GFOA, SEC, IRS, and other regulatory and governmental entities related to public finance policy, providing testimony when appropriate on industry-wide issues, and facilitating the involvement of the association on issues of industry-wide concern.

-Standards, Ethics, and Certification Committee
+Testing, Ethics, and Standards Committee